atgu/GINGER_cloud/Terra.md

 ![](img/Terra/Terra%201kG%20google%20bucket%20link%20out.png)

 You can click on the folders and navigate deeper in, just like on your own computer.
 You will see that path completing as you navigate around.
-Learn more about this in `Console.md`.
+Learn more about this in [the Cloud Console tutorial](Console.md).

 #### NeuroGAP phenotype workspace